intheendtheyweregone/Tourner/README.md

 # Tourner[^1]
 A Go-powered ShareX "round-robin"[^2] uploader

-[^1]: "Tourner" is a French Word that means to turn or rotate in English.
+[^1]: "Tourner" is a French Word that means to turn or rotate.
 [^2]: This is a simple explanation, but this isn't really round-robin anything.

 <br>